See if your school is eligible! View the eligible counties list here.

 ComEd, the Exelon Foundation, BP, Nicor Gas, Peoples Gas and North Shore Gas, in partnership with the National Energy Education Development (NEED) Project, offer Energizing Student Potential (ESP), a STEM-focused energy program for grades 3 – 8.
 This program brings together standards-based curriculum (Next Generation Science Standards) for use by educators in the classroom, clubs or out of school time programs.
 The program is also perfect for youth advocacy organizations with afterschool or weekend programs for youth.

-Energizing Student Potential is designed to help educators bring energy into the classroom and to provide all the tools and resources necessary for students and teachers to learn together, explore energy together, and teach their local communities about energy.
-The program begins with an energizing two-day workshop in the fall and culminates with a Celebration of Energy at which participating schools share the community education programs and the STEM projects they have completed throughout the year.
+Energizing Student Potential is a collaborative educational initiative designed to empower students to explore opportunities in STEM fields and help them discover their own path to innovation through a variety of classroom subjects.
+ESP is designed to help educators bring energy into the school and to provide all the tools and resources necessary for students and educators to learn together, explore energy together, and teach their local communities about energy.

 Illinois Solar Schools

 2023-2024 Exelon Innovation Challenge Sign Up (coming soon)

 Apply for the ESP Mini-Grant (optional)

 Energy Fair Box – What’s Inside? and Copies Included